Flashfyre/Yume-2kki-Explorer/README.md

 Select when to show labels on world nodes.

+### Removed Content

+Select whether to show removed worlds and connections.

 ### Routing Mode

 Select the complexity to use when mapping paths between origin and destination world.
 More complex means more paths will be shown.